palette-dev/Steam-BPM-script/README.md

   <summary><b>Steams translation of the BPM window title doesn't contain <code>Big-Picture</code></b></summary>

-  If Steams translation of the BPM window title in the language your Steam installation is set to doesn't contain `Big-Picture`, you need to change the second variable (`bpm_check`) to whatever the name of the window
+  If Steams translation of the BPM window title in the language your Steam installation is set to doesn't contain `Big-Picture`, you need to change the second variable (`bpm_check`) to whatever the name of the window is
 </details>

 ## Running on startup